Altinn/altinn-studio-docs/content/app/development/configuration/secrets/_index.en.md

 ### Types of secrets

-Secret - Stored as a string directly in the keyvault.
+Secret - Stored as a string directly in the key vault.
 For ex. a base64 encoded certificate or a token.
 Key - key
 Certificate - certificate